NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/03-advanced-concepts/generics-traits/practical-exercises.md

 Master generics and traits through hands-on exercises with comprehensive explanations using the 4W+H framework.

-## What Are These Exercises?

-**What**: These practical exercises will help you apply your knowledge of generics and traits to real-world scenarios, building your skills through hands-on coding practice.

-**Why**: Understanding these exercises is important because:

-- **Practical application** reinforces theoretical knowledge
-- **Real-world scenarios** prepare you for actual development
-- **Problem-solving skills** develop through hands-on practice
-- **Code quality** improves through repeated practice
-- **Confidence building** comes from successfully completing exercises

-**When**: Use these exercises when you want to:

-- Practice generic programming concepts
-- Apply trait-based design patterns
-- Build reusable libraries and frameworks
-- Solve complex programming problems
-- Prepare for real-world Rust development

-**How**: These exercises work by presenting progressively challenging problems that require you to apply generics and traits to create type-safe, reusable solutions.

-**Where**: These exercises are used throughout Rust development for building libraries, frameworks, and applications.

 ## Exercise 1: Generic Data Structure Library

 ### Problem Statement